Thomasorus/botoz/README.md

 # 🤖 BOTOZ 3000 🤖

-A bash script that download youtube videos, convert them to mp3, generate an XML file.
+A python 3 script that download youtube videos, convert them to mp3, generate an XML file.
+Extremely opiniated to work for a specific use case, and talks too much.

 ## How to use

-Download the `botoz3000.sh` file and the `sources` folder.
-Go to the folder, open a terminal and type:
+Download the files, go to the folder, open a terminal and type:

 - `./botoz3000.sh youtube_url`

 Where `youtube_url` is the youtube video you want.
 Let the script work, it will return to you a mp3 and an xml file in a folder.

-## Requirements on linux
+## Requirements

 You need:

-- sudo apt install youtube-dl
-- sudo apt install ffmpeg

-## Requirements on mac

-- brew install youtube-dl
+- youtube-dl
-- brew install ffmpeg
+- ffmpeg
+- requests (python package)

 ## License